seoin-cho/seoin-cho/README.md

 Here are some ideas to get you started: -->

 - 🌱 I’m currently learning React
-- 👩‍🎓 I'm majoring in Statistics, at Sookmyung Women's University
+- 👩‍🎓 I'm double majoring in Statistics and Computer Science, at Sookmyung Women's University
 - 📫 How to reach me: choseoin1140@sookmyung.ac.kr

 - - -